tohagan/sencha-ico-moon/README.md

 I typically replace the standard *pictos* font that come standard with *Sencha Touch* since I can select from a larger set of matching icons at Ico Moon.
 Every icon you add increases the loading time of your app so in general only select the ones you need.

 You can just use the default names given to each icon but I recommend you consider renaming your icons to the **purpose** you're using them for in your app and given them.
+You can do this in Ico Moon.
 This will make your iconCls values more readable and then if you want to change the icon later you can select a new one and give it the old name with no change to the rest of your app.
 I find I make less errors using this approach.

 To create an icon file for Sench Touch ...